-EASEMENTS AND RIGHT-OF-WAYS (INCLUDING CONSERVATION EASEMENTS):
+EASEMENTS AND RIGHT-OF-WAYS:

-63. Is the recording of a deed that conveys an easement or a right of way (including a conservation easement) to another person subject to the deed recording fee?
+60. Is the recording of a deed that conveys an easement or a right of way (including a conservation easement) to another person subject to the deed recording fee?

-The recording of a deed that conveys an easement or a right of way including a conservation easement) to another person is subject to the deed recording fee, unless otherwise exempt under the law, based on the value of the easement or right of way as determined by Code Section 12-24-30.
-See SC Revenue Ruling #06-10.
+The recording of a deed that conveys an easement or a right of way (including a conservation easement) to another person is subject to the deed recording fee, unless otherwise exempt under the law, based on the value of the easement or right of way as determined by Code Section 12-24-30.
+(See SC Revenue Ruling #06-10 (Easements and Right of Ways) (Deed Recording Fee)).